Ethel Merman: Later career

 For the remainder of her career, Merman made frequent guest appearances on television.
 For instance, she appeared on Match Game for seven weeks between 1975 and 1978.
 In 1979, she recorded The Ethel Merman Disco Album, with many of her signature songs set to a disco beat.
 She was a guest host on an episode in the first season of The Muppet Show.
 Her last screen role was a self-parody in the 1980 comedy film Airplane!, in which she portrayed Lieutenant Hurwitz, a shell-shocked soldier who thinks he is Ethel Merman.
 In the cameo appearance, Merman leaps out of bed singing "Everything's Coming Up Roses" as orderlies sedate her.
 She appeared in several episodes of The Love Boat (playing Gopher's mother), guest-starred on a CBS tribute to George Gershwin, did a summer concert tour with Carroll O'Connor, played a two-week engagement at the London Palladium, performed with Mary Martin in a concert benefiting the theater and museum collection of the Museum of the City of New York, and frequently appeared as a soloist with symphony orchestras.

-She also volunteered at St. Luke's-Roosevelt Hospital Center (now Mount Sinai West) working in the gift shop or visiting patients.
+Since 1974, she also volunteered at St. Luke's-Roosevelt Hospital Center (now Mount Sinai West), which had treated her parents, working in the escort service and gift shop or visiting patients.

 Performance style

 Merman was known for her powerful mezzo-soprano voice, belting, precise enunciation, and pitch.
 Because stage singers performed without microphones when Merman began singing professionally, she had a great advantage, despite never taking vocal lessons.
 Broadway lore holds that George Gershwin advised her never to take such lessons after she opened in Girl Crazy.
+She eventually took a voice lesson late in her career during a tour of Gypsy.

 Caryl Flinn's 2007 biography includes many quotes from reviews of Merman's work, most of which were compliments to her.
 Brooks Atkinson summed up her talent:

 She makes a song seem like a spontaneous expression of her personality, which may be regarded as the ultimate skill in the art of singing songs.